 Given as a present to the ‘inhabitants of Lydney and Aylburton’ by the Bathurst family in 1920, Bathurst Swimming Pool in Lydney is considered to be one of Gloucestershire’s best kept secrets.
 This 38 metre outdoor pool in the Forest of Dean is run by volunteers and open for at least ten weeks during the summer each year.
-It costs £3 for adults (including Spectators, OAPs and Students) and £2 for children (Under 16).
-Under 3’s entry is free.
-Check before you go – 01594 84 26 25.
+Check opening times before you go – 01594 84 26 25 or via their Facebook page @bathurstpool.

 Beechenhurst lies in the heart of the Forest of Dean, and offers a wonderful day out.
 It is the starting point for the famous Sculpture Trail, plus there are three additional waymarked walks to choose from.
 If cycling is more your thing, there is easy access onto the Family Cycle Trail.
 The main play area has a newly installed zip wire and picnic area and there is a separate toddler area too.
 When playtime has finished you can eat at the Beechenhurst Cafe which provides a range of wholesome food.
 There is also a climbing tower, with 36 different routes and 2 vertical abseils, and an archery teaching centre.
 What more is there to be said?
 A grand day out for all the family!